 Nike Air Zoom Terra Kiger 5 ($130 – April 1, 2019)

 The Nike Air Zoom Terra Kiger 5 receives a big underfoot update.
 The lugs are increased from 3-4 mm to 5 mm, as well as with less pointy lugs for plenty of grip with a smoother feel.
 There’s also the addition of a sticky rubber pod in the midfoot for added traction on roots and rocks.
 Also underfoot, there’s also a change to Nike’s recently introduced React midsole material and a more segmented rockplate.
 Nike experimented with various midsole heights with the midsole material change, but stuck to its current thickness.
 The upper is similar to the Kiger 4 (review), but with a bit more room in the toebox.
+For more, read our full review of the Nike Kiger 5.

 - Nike Air Zoom Terra Wildhorse 5 ($110 – April 1, 2019) – The Wildhorse gets updates to the upper, including removing the fit band, which reduces the shoe’s weight by 3/4 of an ounce.